daasfab/Hoppibara/README.md

 ## 🔍 Overview

-Enjoy this 2D Infinite - Jumper style game with a lovely Capybara as the playable character!
+Enjoy this 2D Infinite-Jumper-style game with a lovely Capybara as the playable character!

 ---